-Hello, this s is (yo ur name) calling fro om (company name) Is this the (name of residence / busir ness) at (telephone numbe r) ? (com pany name) i s responding to a ((potential) er mergency at (location) in your area.
-You are in no danger at this time.
-All efforts are being made to resolve the problem and this phone call is only to inform you and provide you with an early notification.
-To help u s understand and our immediate ne eds we need d to know: How mar ny people are at y our location now ?
+Hello, this s is (yo ur name) calling fro om (company name) Is this the (name of residence / busir ness) at (telephone numbe r) ? (com pany name) i s responding to a ( (potential) er mergency at (location) in your area. n no danger at this form you and provi ne problem and this p hone call is To help u s understand and our immediate ne eds we need d to know: How mar ny people are at y our location now ?
 Adults Children Do you v vish to leave your residence at this time?
-If Yes Please travel in a north / east / sou ıth / west dir rection to our reception centre locat ed at: If No lephone for outgoing or when the problem If you ha ve urgent questio ns, please contac ct (com pany name) at (telephone number) Thank yo ou for your coope ration.
+If Yes Please travel in a north / east / sou ıth / west dir rection to our reception centre locat ed at: If No lephone for outgoing or when the problem If you have urgent questions, please contact (company name) at (telephone number) .
+Thank yo ou for your coope ration.